simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 This chapter provides instruction for getting a basic configuration of :term:`Logstash` working in a SIMP environment.

-If these instructions don't work for you, please take a look at the README in the `simp_logstash` profile module, particularly the acceptance tests in the ``spec/acceptance`` directory.
+If these instructions do not work for you, please take a look at the README in the `simp_logstash` profile module, particularly the acceptance tests in the ``spec/acceptance`` directory.